KarolineH/PlenoBlenderNeRF/README.md

 2. Open Blender (4.0.0 or above)
 3. In Blender, head to **Edit > Preferences > Add-ons**, and select **Install From Disk** under the drop icon
 4. Select the downloaded **ZIP** file
-5. After installation the plugin GUI is lcoated in the sidebar menu.
+5. After installation, the add-on GUI is located in the sidebar menu.
 Press 'n' key to toggle the sidebar.

 ## Usage
 1. Design your desired scene, including animations.
-Make sure to set all relevant Blender settings, including camera parameters, rendering engine, framerate, output format etc. as you would for an individual render.
+Make sure to set all relevant Blender settings, including camera parameters, rendering engine, frame rate, output format etc., just as you would for an individual render.
 2. Navigate to the PlenoBlenderNeRF add-on GUI in the sidebar.
 3. Tip: Make sure the "Preview Sphere" switch in the PlenoBlenderNeRF add-on GUI is toggled ON so you can see more easily how each of the other parameters affects camera placement.
 4. Set all parameters in the PlenoBlenderNeRF add-on GUI.
 I recommend you play around with the settings a little bit.